theRealAph/ScopeLocals/README.md

 Since Java 1.2, ThreadLocals have been the standard way to associate context with a thread.

-An `ExtentLocal` instance such as `X` above is a key that is used to look up a value in the current thread.
+An `ThreadLocal` instance such as `X` above is a key that is used to look up a value in the current thread.
 Despite `X` being declared static in class `Example`, there is _not_ exactly one incarnation of the field shared across all instances of Foo; instead, there are